galaxymeowaz/Cloud_Portfolio/Linux-Notes.md

  ```

 # The "Home" Command (~)
-I deduced that the symbul ~ is a shortcut to always go to the home directory based on how I had to learn "mv" which showed me how to move files from one location to another and came to the realisation that "~" is the home directory due to how I keep needing to place "~" before entering the location of where the file needs to be moved to.
+I deduced that the symbol ~ is a shortcut to always go to the home directory based on how I had to learn "mv" which showed me how to move files from one location to another and came to the realisation that "~" is the home directory due to how I keep needing to place "~" before entering the location of where the file needs to be moved to.

 Command | What it does